If you ask any Chinese family whether they have ever cooked lotus root stir-fry (清炒莲藕) at home, chances are most of them will say yes.

 The fresh lotus root should have a heavy feeling in your hand.
 The color is light brown and should not have cracks, soft spots, and blemishes on the skin.
 Sometimes it is sold with a few sections linked together, but others may have broken it into separate sections.
 It is commonly available in the wet market in Malaysia.
 If you are living outside Asia, it is available at most Asian grocery stores.
 Sometimes it is also sole in the frozen section when it is off-season.

 Clean and cut the lotus root

 - To prepare lotus root, peel the skin with a vegetable peeler, cut off both ends, then cut it into round slices, about 2-3 mm crosswise.
-If you have a large lotus root, half it lengthwise first before slicing it into semicircles.
+If you have a large lotus root, half it lengthwise before slicing it into semicircles.

 - Drain the blanched lotus root slices in a colander and set them aside for later use.

 Although you can stir-fry the lotus root alone, it is tastier by adding other vegetables with different flavors and colors.
 We usually use celery, carrot, baby sweet corn, and snow peas that compliment the crunchy lotus root.
 Besides that, lily bulbs, walnuts/peanuts, ginkgo nuts, and wood ear mushrooms are frequently added.

 The list of vegetables varies from one chef to the other and can be different according to what is available to cook.